Talking to Your Doctor About Pain

-If you experience an injury, accident, surgery, or other medical condition, the National Safety Council (NSC) recommends getting answers to these four questions when speaking with your doctor about managing your pain:
+If you experience an injury, accident, surgery, or other medical condition, the National Safety Council (NSC) recommends getting answers to these four questions when speaking with your doctor about managing your pain (PDF):

 - Am I being given an opioid?

 - If so, is there a non-addictive option?
 Ask for a different option if there is one.
 There are other non-opioid pain relievers.
 Studies show that the most effective medications for acute pain are not opioids, but ibuprofen and acetaminophen taken together.
-Take this card to your doctor or dentist and tell them you want the best treatment for acute pain (200 mg ibuprofen + 500mg acetaminophen taken together).
+Tell your doctor or dentist that you want the best treatment for acute pain (200 milligrams of ibuprofen and 500 milligrams of acetaminophen taken together is what is recommended.

 - If opioids are needed, is a short-term prescription possible?
 Ask your doctor to limit the dose and length of time you take the opioid medication.
 Ask if a 3-day prescription is right for you.

 - Do I have any medical conditions, mental health issues or a family history that could increase my risk?
 Be very clear and honest with your doctor about your medical history.
 There is no way to determine who will become addicted to a prescription painkiller, however, people with a history of substance abuse including alcohol or other drugs, or those who have depression and anxiety, are at greater risk.
 Tell your doctor about all other medications and drugs you take and about how much alcohol you drink.